Free Knee Maintenance Course

 I have made this course free because I want everyone to be healthy- I can't stand the idea that this crucial information would be kept from any fencer due to financial considerations.
 If you haven't got your health, you haven't got anything.

 I have been training martial arts for 30 years, and teaching swordsmanship professionally since I founded The School of European Swordsmanship in 2001.
 The School has branches and study groups all over the world, so I have taught thousands of students, from all sorts of backgrounds and cultures.
-My books include The Swordsman’s Companion, The Duellist’s Companion, The Medieval Dagger, The Medieval Longsword, as well as The Swordsman's Quick Guide series of ebooks.
+My books include The Swordsman’s Companion, The Duellist’s Companion, The Medieval Dagger, The Medieval Longsword, The Theory and Practice of Historical Martial Arts, and The Swordsman's Quick Guide series of ebooks along with many others.
 It's my job to help you achieve your goals.
 I do this by teaching in person, through my books, and through these online courses.

 Testimonial from Louise Mann